Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLApply.md

 ## Outputs

-A nonlinearity corrected frame is the output, in FITS format.
+The output is a nonlinearity corrected image frame, in FITS format.

 ## Test data

 The following data can be used for test purposes.
 There are LE1 images, containing 2 dithers for both Photo and Spectro modes.

 See: /euclid/ops/data/xliu/F-001_240606_R2

-As mentioned in the README file, 4 run steps had been executed: runInitialize, badPixMasking, saturation, nonLinearity.
+Refer to the README file.
+Four run steps had been executed: runInitialize, badPixMasking, saturation, nonLinearity.
-This directory contains runs inputs and outputs from these 4 steps.

 * infile argument

   For the purpuse just running the nonlinearity apply module, one can start from the saturation corrected results.
 They are:

-  * /euclid/ops/data/xliu/F-001_240606_R2/outs/photo_sat.fits for Photo mode
+  * outs/photo_sat.fits for Photo mode
-  * /euclid/ops/data/xliu/F-001_240606_R2/outs/spectro_sat.fits for Spectro mode
+  * outs/spectro_sat.fits for Spectro mode

 * xmlfile argument

   input/EUC_MDB_MISSIONCONFIGURATION_DEV_2024-03-04-2.xml

 * calxmlfile argument

   input/nonlinearcalibfile.json

 * outfile argument

   your_dir/nl.fits

 * workdir argument

   /euclid/ops/data/xliu/F-001_240606_R2

 * logdir argument

   /euclid/ops/data/xliu/F-001_240606_R2/

 * config argument

   This argument is optional if the nolinearity model is used.
 It means that the calmin & calmax are from the nonlinearity coeficients array.